 - The Dreaded: The Kankers.

-- Dysfunction Junction: To say that most of the characters have severe mental and/or emotional problems would be an understatement.
+- Dysfunction Junction: To say that almost all of the characters aren't the most emotionally stable bunch would be an understatement.

 - Even Evil Has Standards: Kevin, toward the Kankers.